flaviojaf21/netflix/README.md

 ## Project Description

 <p align="justify">
-  This project used HTML and CSS to clone Netflix front.
+  This project used HTML and CSS to clone Netflix front end.
 I used the following code for background: background: linear-gradient(rgba(0,0,0,.50),rgba(0,0,0,.50),100%),url('/img/capa-do-filme.jpg')
 </p>

 ## Prerequisites